securityguy/DMRcmd/README.md

 without any warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

-If you do not agree to the licence and these terms you are prohibited from using this software or any part thereof.
+If you do not agree to the licence and these terms, you are prohibited from using this software or any part thereof.